Oak Tree Leaves | Australian Grown, Sun Dried

-These Oak Leaves are Australian grown and naturally sun-dried.
+These Oak Tree Leaves are Australian grown and naturally sun-dried.
 The product comes in a pack of 10 sterilised leaves.
-Oak Leaves have very similar properties to Indian almond leaves, but due to a slower decomposing rate, they will last longer in your tank.
+The Oak Tree Leaf has very similar properties to Indian almond leaves, but due to a slower decomposing rate, they will last longer in your tank.

 - Help lower pH

 Leaves are a natural water conditioner- they release tannic acid into the water and therefore help reduce the pH in your tank.
 Unlike commercial water conditioners, oak leaves bring down the pH gradually and the changes are long-lasting.

 Oak leaves release tannic acids and other beneficial substances, significantly improving the water quality

 The tannins in the leaves gradually add a darker tint to the water as they decompose, creating a more natural freshwater environment and look in the tank